 Summer Staff Overview

 Mitzvah Corps provides social justice experiences for teens, helping them to understand the complexities of the world and the ways in which Judaism empowers them to be agents of change.
-Our flagship programs are our summer travel trips, connecting teens with communities around the world to engage in deep, holistic, social justice initiatives.
+We connect teens with communities around the world to engage in deep, holistic, social justice initiatives.
 We go beyond a traditional volunteering, working with innovative partners, supplemented by a curriculum designed to address the real issues inherent in volunteer travel.

 The success of each program relies on a strong, dynamic, and experienced staff team.
 Mitzvah Corps staff members are responsible, knowledgeable, creative, and bring a strong energy to the group.
 They thrive in environments that are immersive, and require quick thinking, innovation, flexibility, and the ability to take initiative.
 They have experience overseeing the emotional, physical and mental health, happiness, and well being of others, and are willing and excited to be "on duty" 24/7 for the duration of their program.
 We hire people who seek to develop meaningful relationships with one another and the teens, to be mentors, educators, adventurers, and leaders in new and fascinating places.